eduNEXT/eox-tenant/README.rst

 License
 =======

 This project is licensed under the AGPL-3.0 License.
-See the LICENSE file for details.
+See the `LICENSE <LICENSE.txt>`_ file for details.